dsoton/beautiful-jekyll/_posts/2018-06-24-bioinformatics_toolbox.md

 permalink: /2015/06/24/bioinformatics-toolbox/
 ---

-# My basic toolbox for Bioinformatics and #CompBio

 Nowadays, almost any scientific endeavor relies on computers to process and analyze data.
 Even if you are working mostly on the bench, you can really benefit from running your own computational pipelines to process and analyze your data.

 I've compiled a very personal selection of my favorites computational tools to perform common tasks associated with data analysis and/or methods development as a computational biologist and bioinformatician.
-I thought this could be helpful for someone that is starting in this world, so I wrote a blog post.
+I thought this could be helpful for someone that is starting in this world, so I wrote a blog post!

 A brief disclaimer: This is what has worked for me until now, but I am always _scaveging_ for new tools.
-(So I'll be happy to receive your recommendations!)
+(So I'll be happy to receive your recommendations.
+Let me know in my [Twitter](https://twitter.com/dcsoto_cl) account.)

 ## Dealing with text files
 Working with some sort of text file is at least 50% of my job.
 Most of your input files will be some sort of text file.
-To properly work with them, you need a good text editor (==don't use your PC or Macbook default apps if you don't want to have hidden characters ruining your life==).
+To properly work with them, you need a good text editor (_don't use your PC or Macbook default apps if you don't want to have hidden characters ruining your life_).
 Text editors not only allow you (1) to check a file's content, but also (2) to generate documentation, like markdown notebooks, readmes, and log files, or (3) to code in any language (I will cover these topics in next sections).

 - **Personal winner:** [Atom](https://atom.io/) (Windows/Mac/Linux).
 My go-to for text editing is Atom.
 It's easy to use, super customizable and can handle highlighting for several languages, you just have to add the proper extension to the file.
-It also accepts markdow syntax.
-To do this, just create a file with "md" extension and press CTRL+SHFT+M. This is my current favorite tool, so I will talk more about it in the following sections.
+It also accepts Markdown syntax.
+To do this, just create a file with ".md" extension and press CTRL+SHFT+M. This is my current favorite tool, so I will talk more about it in the following sections.
 - **Other options**: [Sublime](https://www.sublimetext.com/) (Windows/Mac/Linux), [Notepad++](https://notepad-plus-plus.org/) (Windows).

 ## Setting a lab notebook
 Just because you are not on the bench, it doesn't mean that you shouldn't document every step of your work.
 So before doing anything, set up your computational lab notebook.
 The most basic way to document your work is to use just a Google Docs file (sometimes it's the easiest way).
 However, what's in trend now is to use some sort of interactive notebook that combines text, code execution, plots, and more.
 Do you code in Python?
 [Jupyter Notebooks](https://jupyter.org).
 Do you code in R?
 [Rmarkdown in RStudio](https://rmarkdown.rstudio.com/).
 Do you use Bash scripting, R, Python, AWK, C/C++, Perl or anything that suits your data analysis?
 Well... that's me.

-- **Personal winner:** Just a simple basic markdown editor , like Hackmd.io (if I need to work online) or [Atom](https://atom.io/) (Mac/Windows) (press CTRL+SHFT+M for markdown capabilities), does the work for me.
+- **Personal winner:** Just a simple basic markdown editor, like Hackmd.io (if I need to work online) or [Atom](https://atom.io/) (Mac/Windows) (press CTRL+SHFT+M for Markdown capabilities), does the work for me.
 Sometimes I document my pipeline directly in GitHub using Markdown, which I will explain in the version control section.
-(Markdown, btw, is a light markup language that allows you formatting what you are typing using some "commands" embedded in the text).
+(Markdown, btw, is a light markup language that allows you formatting what you are typing using some "code" embedded in the text).
 - **Other options:** As I mentioned before, you can use a Google Docs or Microsoft Word document, or even a plain text file to document your pipeline step by step.
 Interactive notebooks are another more sophisticated alternative.
 Here some comments about these:
     - _When to use an interactive notebook?_ (1) If you are working mostly in Python ([Jupyter Notebooks](https://jupyter.org)) or mostly on R ([Rmarkdown](https://rmarkdown.rstudio.com/)), (2) if you are doing mostly data analysis, i.e., generating tables, plotting, doing some statistics, or (3) if you want to run code directly on your notebook (because... why not?).
-    - _When not to use interactive notebooks?_ (1) If you don't need an interactive notebook, or (2) if you are using several programming languages, scheduling things to run on the cluster, saving pictures, links and useful data inside your notebook, writing down hints and hacks, etc. I am more into this last description, so ==what I do is to keep a main markdown file and use interactive notebooks for certain data analysis steps that I later reference in my main notebook==.
+    - _When not to use interactive notebooks?_ (1) If you don't need an interactive notebook, or (2) if you are using several programming languages, scheduling things to run on the cluster, saving pictures, links and useful data inside your notebook, writing down hints and hacks, etc. I am more into this last description, so _what I do is to keep a main markdown file and use interactive notebooks for certain data analysis steps that I later reference in my main notebook_.

 ## Coding

 Let's go into coding.
 Even if you are not a method developer, and you are running pipelines or analyzing your own data, chances are that you will have to use somebody else's code or code your own scripts.

 _Warning:_ You don't need to reinvent the wheel.
 A lot of software and packages are available out there to do every kind of tasks.
-You just have to use them wisely, and have some understanding about the algorithm or strategy behind them.
+You just have to use them wisely, and have some rough understanding about the algorithm or strategy behind them.

 ### How to learn a new programming language